 Wheat is ready to harvest when the stalks turn from green to golden, yellow, or brown and when the grains become crunchy.

-Wheat is a tall, thin annual grain that can reach a height of two to four feet (60 - 120 cm).
-The majority of the plant is the long vertical stem.
+Wheat is a tall, thin annual grass that can reach a height of two to four feet (60 - 120 cm).
+The plant has a long vertical stem.
 The leaves are long and thin, like the stem, and generally a total of eight or nine leaves appear on each plant.
 Flowers emerge near the top of the plant and change from green to yellow once they have been pollinated before eventually maturing into the wheat kernel, which is the part of the plant harvested for wheat consumption.

 Varieties and Subspecies of Wheat

-Two main species of wheat are currently grown for human consumption: common or bread wheat, Triticum aestivum, and durum or pasta wheat, T. durum.
-T. aestivum makes up 95% of the wheat used in human food.
+Two main species of wheat are currently grown for human consumption: common or bread wheat, Triticum aestivum, and durum or pasta wheat, Triticum durum.
+However, Triticum aestivum makes up 95% of the wheat used in human food.
 Several other species of wheat exist, but none are as widely grown as these.

-Over 12,000 varieties of wheat exist within these two species; most are classified as being either hard or soft and red or white.
-Hard red types are often used for making bread, whereas soft white varieties are better for pastries.
+Over 12,000 varieties of wheat exist within these two species; most are classified as being either hard or soft, and red or white.
+Hard red wheat types are often used for making bread, whereas soft white wheat varieties are better for pastries.
 Wheat can also be classified according to whether it is planted in the winter or the spring.

 Wild wheat grows naturally in the region of the Middle East called the Fertile Crescent, and it was first cultivated over 10,000 years ago in what is now Turkey.
 It traveled through Anatolia and Greece to reach Europe 8,000 years ago, and 3,000 years later, it finally spread throughout the continent and reached the United Kingdom.
 It traveled to Asia approximately 2,000 years later, but only reached Australia and the Americas in much more recent history, when European colonies were established on each continent.